Landskrona: History of the Øresund traffic

 For many years, Landskrona was serviced by car ferries and other ships to and from Copenhagen.
-From 1951 to 1980 did the SL ferries operate the route between Port of Tuborg in northern Copenhagen and Landskrona.
-During a larger part of that period, also the Viking Bådene operated smaller passenger ships between the Inner Harbour of the Port of Copenhagen and Landskrona.
+From 1951 to 1980 the SL ferries operated the route between Port of Tuborg in northern Copenhagen and Landskrona.
+During most of that period, the Viking Bådene also operated smaller passenger ships between the Inner Harbour of the Port of Copenhagen and Landskrona.
 They were owned in Denmark, but from around 1970 they were purchased by the Swedish Centrumlinjen but kept their name.
 The 1973 energy crisis eventually caused the end of this shipping line.

 Between 1980 and 1984 different kind of ships and shipping lines offered at least summer time traffic to Copenhagen.
 And From 1985 Scarlett Line was formed, and once again sailed to Port of Tuborg.
-From the spring of 1991 did Danish Vognmandsruten A/S merge with Scarlett Line, maintained the established name and began to sail every hour.
-The new shipping line mainly was intended to live on transport of lorries.
+From the spring of 1991, Danish Vognmandsruten A/S merged with Scarlett Line, maintaining the established name and began to sail every hour.
+The new shipping line mainly was intended to for transporting lorries.
 In the autumn of 1993 Vognmandsruten A/S went bankrupt and this put an end to the car and lorry ferry traffic from Landskrona.

 However, hydrofoil speedboats Flygbåtarna AB, which previously only had served passenger traffic in the southern part of Øresund, between Malmö and Copenhagen, now began to operate also from both Landskrona as well as from Helsingborg.
 Not until March 2002, almost two years after the inauguration of the Øresund Bridge did Flygbåtarna AB threw in the towel.